 Emily Chang has led the design and execution of pre-accelerator and acceleration programs in Australia, including CSIRO ON.
 She is an organisational and capability development professional with experience working across the private industry, government, and the research sector.
 Her core strengths are facilitation, experimental learning program design and management, leadership development, and change management.

 Jonathan Lacey has a background as a researcher in photonics at the University of Melbourne.
 After 10 years in Silicon Valley working with a Fortune 500 company and a number of startups, Jonathan led a Monash University spin-out as CEO.
-An experienced business leader and researcher, Jonathan understands the value of commercialisation having worked more recently at CSIRO in business development and as a CSIRO ON facilitator.
+An experienced business leader and researcher, Jonathan understands the value of knowledge exchange pathways including commercialisation having worked more recently at CSIRO in business development and as a CSIRO ON facilitator.